DizNicolasAmor/interviews-practice/BLOCKCHAIN.md

 ### How are tokens created?

 The tokens are created (this process is also called "minting") from a Smart Contract.

+### Types of tokens

+Crypto tokens can take many forms, and can be programmed with unique characteristics that expand their use cases.
+Security tokens, utility tokens, synthetix assets, NFT.

+Examples:

+- Tokens can be used in decentralized apps(Dapps) to access a feature or service in a Dapp, such as voting, playing a video, pay for less trade fees, earn more interest rates in DeFi.
+- Tokens are also being used to represent an entity on the blockchain.
+This entity could be an asset such as gold, electricity, stocks, fiat currencies, art, houses, among others.
+- Tokens are widely used by businesses and startups looking to use blockchain technology to get funds for their projects.
+This is a part of their initial coin offering (ICO).

 ### What is a NFT?